What is ABC Analysis in Inventory Management?

 3. Amazon: Optimizing Warehouse Picking with ABC

 Amazon uses an ABC analysis in its bin and picking system.
-High-value items (A-items) are placed in locations with the fastest access to reduce picking time.
-C-items are stored farther away or grouped with other low-priority items.
+High-value items (A-items) are stored for the fastest access to reduce picking time.
+C-items are kept farther away or grouped with other low-priority items.
 This resulted in:

 • Improved inventory turnover